How to stay cool during labour: Tips and advice for summer births

 Windows - If you're lucky enough to be in a room with windows, keep them opened until your baby arrives.

 Water sprays - There are plenty of cooling face mists on the market that can provide a quick boost of cool when you really need it.
+It is definitely worth adding one to your hospital bag.

 Stay hydrated - Make sure you drink plenty of water.
 It's a good idea to bring a flask of water as it will stay nice and cold despite the hot temperatures.
+Plus, use a straw, it will make sipping water during labour much easier.

 Bobbles and headbands - There's nothing worse than you hair getting stuck to your sweaty neck or face so grab a bobble and get those locks tied up into a comfortable bun.

 Cool snacks - Send your birth partner out to get you a nice cooling and fruity ice lolly or ice pop to suck on during labour.
+Refreshing snacks will cool you down, help with hydration and give you energy.
+Or simply using some ice will also help, if you don't fancy fruity flavours.

 Cold flannels - A nice cold flannel on the head or on the back of the neck is a good way of keeping cool.
-Ask your birth partner to regularly soak the flannel in cold water to keep it nice and cool.
+Ask your birth partner to regularly soak the flannel in cold water to keep it nice and cold.

 If your temperature rises too much, your heart rate will increase and so will your baby's.
 But try not to worry - your midwife will be keeping a close eye on you, and if your heart rate is on the rise due to being too hot, they will make sure you're cooled down effectively.

-Just so you know, whilst we may receive a commission or other compensation from the links on this website, we never allow this to influence product selections - read why you should trust us
+Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us

 How we write our articles and reviews